How to Find Inspiration When You’re Uninspired

-Two nights ago, I had one of those dreams when you’re almost awake but not quite.
-Somehow your body can sense that the alarm is about to sound and that it’s time to start the morning flurry of lunch packing and backpack grabbing, so your brain squeezes in one last dream.
+Two nights ago, I had one of those dreams when you’re almost awake but not quite, where your body can sense that the alarm is about to sound and it’s time to start the morning flurry of lunch packing and backpack grabbing, so your brain squeezes in one last dream.

 I dreamed my family and I were going on another trip around the world, and I needed to pack.
-The synapses in my brain conjured up the knowledge I gained through experience, and edited it.
+My synapses tapped into the knowledge I gained through experience, then curated it.
 I watched my arms hold up t-shirts in front of the mirror, deciding if it’s one of the two colors I could live with indefinitely.
 I flat-packed my wardrobe into a packing cube, the folding method I switched to halfway through our trip when I abandoned the rolling technique.
-I hemmed and hawed over shoes, knowing I’d do it differently, but not exactly sure how.
+I hemmed and hawed over shoes, knowing I’d do it differently, but still not exactly sure how.

-At the end of the dream, I zipped up a much lighter pack than I did in reality, a year and four months ago when we first left Oregon for our circumnavigation around the globe, because in my dreamlike state I embraced this simple truth I learned on the road: if I need something, I can always find it.
-No need to pack any “just in case”s.
+At the end of the dream, I zipped up a much lighter pack than I did in reality, a year and four months ago when we first left Oregon for our circumnavigation around the globe.
+In my dreamlike state I embraced this simple truth I learned on the road: If I need something, I can always find it.
+No need to pack any just-in-cases.
 Extra socks can be found anywhere.

 My dream was so vivid, so particular and detailed, that I grabbed a yellow legal pad soon after waking and scribbled down my packing list.
 My mind gave me this gift of insurance, a down payment for future travels, and I wanted to tackle it to the ground before it flitted away like most dreams.